Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-4.md

 "We call it magic because we don't understand what we're destroying to perform a spell.
 Not yet."
 Feria clamped Ardex' mouth shut before he could spit fire again.
 "Which is why we shouldn't use it with _complete disregard_, setting things _on fire at will_!"

 "Oh.
 Great.
 Just great.
-I'm the _only one_ making progress here, and _still_ you want me gone!?"
+I'm the _only one_ making progress here, and _still_ you want me gone!?
+Why don't _you_ go back to your little Stone Gardens and sit around while your family dies, huh!?"

-"I did not say that."
+"I did not say that," said Feria, calmness itself.

 "Fine.
 I'll stop using my fire, completely, permanently.
 Let's see how you get Bella back _now_."

 "She is _not_ a bargaining chip.
 She is scared to death!"

-"Woah, woah, woah," Darus yelled.
-He dropped the stone he was holding.
+"Woah, woah, woah," yelled Darus.
+He dropped the stone he was holding, then jumped into the water.

 Feria caught it, then dropped it too.
+The stone buzzed, moved, jerked around like a frenzied mosquito trying to escape a trap.
 She couldn't describe the feeling---the stone wasn't particularly hot, or cold, or heavy---but touching it was too painful.

 "Your ... your anger has _recharged_ it.
-It's at least good for something."
+It's at least good for something!"

 "Don't coddle me."

 "No really---"

+"Don't bother coming after me again with your lies about working together."

 Ardex walked away, too angry to care for Bella.
-Without his Heavenmatter to control him, objects they all had to leave behind when Father suddenly banished them, the fire inside him sometimes got the better of him.
+Without his Heavenmatter to control him, which were objects they all had to leave behind when Father suddenly banished them, the fire inside him sometimes got the better of him.

-"And look at that," Darus said, now a distant voice.
+"And look at that," Darus said, now a distant voice, so jolly and careless that Ardex could almost strangle his brother.
 "Another boulder like mine.
 Hidden behind the stones at the back, instead of proudly in the center.
 Something must have dislodged it."

 "Or ... someone," answered Feria.
-"Say, Darus, where exactly _did_ you get that first boulder of yours?"
+"Say, Darus, where exactly _did_ you get that first blue boulder of yours?"